AICD Indigenize Project

 Murals & Artworks

-We are working with local Indigenous artists to develop a multi part mural project in the Cultural District and throughout San Francisco focused on honoring California Indians and the diverse American Indian and Indigenous communities of the SF Bay Area.
+We are working with local Indigenous artists to develop a multi part art activation project in the Cultural District and throughout San Francisco focused on honoring California Indians and the diverse American Indian and Indigenous communities of the SF Bay Area.

 Highlights: